Skip to main content

 State-Based Merit Scholarships

-Two additional merit scholarship opportunities for residents of Indiana and Wilmington, North Carolina, are available through a separate application.
-More information about their criteria and application process are below.
+Two additional merit scholarship opportunities for residents of Indiana and Wilmington, North Carolina, are available through separate applications.
+Questions about these scholarships should be sent to the Financial Aid office.

 The James C. Sansberry academic scholarship is a merit scholarship awarded on the basis of academic achievement, individual character, and demonstrated leadership potential.
 This scholarship is for young men and women from the state of Indiana who wish to pursue their college education at VMI.